Last Updated on June 5, 2021

 An all rounder laptop with a mainstream processor and a great Performance / Dollar Value.

 First up we have a highly recommended mid range option for those looking for a fairly powerful machine at a good value.
-The central attraction of this laptop is the processor.
-More on this below.
+As far as the processing power goes, this is among the best laptops in this list.

 Lenovo Flex 5 is a 14″ convertible laptop that features a good range of specs suitable for most intermediate level designers.
 14″ screen is the middle of the road between a 13.3″ and a large 15.6″ screen.
 Therefore, it offers a balance between portability and working comfort.